AAFC-BICoE/NGSSampleManager/README.md

 ## Synopsis

-This project is an experiment in the use of flask to provide a RESTful API for querying and managing a database of NGS runs and assocaited sample metadata.
+This project is an experiment in the use of flask to provide a RESTful API for querying and managing a database of NGS runs and associated sample metadata.

 ## Code Example
 TODO